-Anthony T. Lo Sasso, PhD, is Professor in the Health Policy and Administration Division at the School of Public Health and the Institute of Government and Public Affairs at the University of Illinois at Chicago.
+Anthony T. Lo Sasso, PhD, Visiting Fellow, is Professor in the Health Policy and Administration Division at the School of Public Health and the Institute of Government and Public Affairs at the University of Illinois at Chicago.
 He also serves as the director of the UIC Center for Employee Health Studies and serves as the executive director of the American Society of Health Economists.

 He has been engaged to study opioid abuse as lead on the Sedgwick Institute-J.D.
 Power collaboration to at least initially identify how claim professionals can help mitigate the opioid abuse problem in their day to day roles handling occupational and non-occupational claims.
 Dr. Lo Sasso is also engaged separately in studying companies in Texas that switched from statutory worker’s compensation to the Non-subscription alternative, today only available in Texas.

 Dr. Lo Sasso is an economist whose research spans several dimensions of health and labor economics, health policy, and health services and outcomes research.
 He is keenly interested in how government policies affect private sector decisions.
 After receiving an Agency for Healthcare Research and Quality (AHRQ) funded K02 Independent Scientist Award entitled “Workplace Health Benefits and Employee Health,” Dr. Lo Sasso explored the impact of the State Children’s Health Insurance Program on insurance among children and the extent to which public coverage may have “crowded out” private coverage of children; this research received AcademyHealth’s Article of the Year award in 2005.
 He has also examined how community rating provisions in state health insurance markets affect health insurance coverage, a topic of considerable importance given the prominence of pre-existing condition coverage in the Affordable Care Act.